Summer 2018 will be hot (hopefully), but these summer pop-ups are hotter.

 Open 5-11pm, Thursdays and Fridays, and 12-11pm on Saturdays and Sundays.
 Find it at Tobacco Quay, Pennington Street, St Katharine’s & Wapping, E1W 2SF – nearest station is Shadwell.

-7. Lost Vegas, Queen of Hoxton (opens May 3)
+7. Lost Vegas, Queen of Hoxton (open now)

 Open 4-10pm, Monday to Friday, or 12-10pm on Saturdays and Sundays.
 Find it at 1 Curtain Road, EC2A 3JX – nearest station is Liverpool Street.

 The most dramatic of summer pop-ups is back for another round.
-Rooftop Film Club are screening cinematic tours de force both new and old, across three London locations.
+Rooftop Film Club’s outdoor cinema screens are showing cinematic tours de force both new and old, across three London locations.
 Whether you catch them at Roof East, Queen of Hoxton, or atop the Bussey Building in Peckham, you’ll be able to sink into a deckchair and enjoy Hollywood’s finest films.

 A full list of screenings and times can be found here.
 Find it at Bussey Building, 133 Rye Lane, SE15 4ST – nearest station is Peckham Rye.
 Please see Roof East and Queen of Hoxton entries for directions to the other locations.